Home | New Testament Studies | John Table of Contents | Previous Section | Next Section |

 25"These things I have spoken to you while abiding with you.
 26But the Helper, the Holy Spirit, whom the Father will send in My name, He will teach you all things, and bring to your remembrance all that I said to you.
 27Peace I leave with you; My peace I give to you; not as the world gives do I give to you.
 Do not let your heart be troubled, nor let it be fearful.
 28You heard that I said to you, 'I go away, and I will come to you.'
 If you loved Me, you would have rejoiced because I go to the Father, for the Father is greater than I. 29Now I have told you before it happens, so that when it happens, you may believe.
 30I will not speak much more with you, for the ruler of the world is coming, and he has nothing in Me; 31but so that the world may know that I love the Father, I do exactly as the Father commanded Me.
 Get up, let us go from here."

-14:25 "These things" This must refer to the upper room teachings (John 13-17, but is phrased specifically in John 14:15:11; 16:1,4,6,25,33).
+14:25 "These things" This must refer to the upper room discussions (John 13-17, but the phrase, "these things," is specifically repeated in John 14:15:11; 16:1,4,6,25,33).

-14:26 "the Helper" See SPECIAL TOPIC: Paraclete
+14:26 "the Helper" See full note at 14:16.

 There are several passages in the NT that refer to the Spirit in personal terms (cf. Mark 3:29; Luke 12:12; John 14:26; 15:26; 16:7-15).
 There are other texts where the NEUTER PRONOUN is used of the Spirit because the Greek word for spirit (pneuma) is NEUTER (cf. John 14:17; Rom.
-8:26).
+8:26; see SPECIAL TOPIC: THE PERSONHOOD OF THE SPIRIT).

 Also, at this point just a word about the concept of a Trinity.
 The term "trinity" is not a biblical word, but in several texts the three personal manifestations of the one true God are seen together.
 If Jesus is divine and the Spirit is personal, then theologically as monotheists (cf. Deut.
 6:4-6), we are forced into a tri-unity--not progressive manifestations, but eternal persons!

-SPECIAL TOPIC: The Trinity
+SPECIAL TOPIC: THE TRINITY

 ▣ "whom the Father will send" There was a tremendous fight in the early church (fourth century) about whether the Spirit came from the Father (cf. John 3:34; 14:16; 16:26) or from the Son (cf. John 15:26; 16:7; Luke 24:49; Acts 2:33).
 The theological issue in the Arius -- Athanasius debate was the full and eternal deity and equality between God the Father and Jesus the Son.